Choosing your Southern California area to stay

-And location in Los Angeles means more than avoiding less safe neighborhoods, as you would anywhere.
+And location in Los Angeles means more than avoiding less safe neighbourhoods, as you would anywhere.

 In LA, whether you drive a car or use public transit, it takes a long time to reach most places.
 You want a hostel or hotel as close to what you want to do and see as possible.

 Avoid centre city Los Angeles

 Unlike a Sydney, Paris, Toronto, or New York City, downtown LA does not attract shoppers or those wanting a "night out on the town.," although the latter scene has become more robust in recent years.
 Downtown you find city and county offices, banking towers, the energy industry, but not much of what you think about when you think about LA. other than its sports teams that play there.

-Moreover, the worst skid road in America, an appalling neighborhood, impacts the city centre, especially once offices close.
+Moreover, the worst skid road in America, an appalling neighbourhood, impacts the city centre, especially once offices close.
 (It surrounds the Greyhound station.)